vyperlang/titanoboa/README.md

 1000000000000000101
 ```

-Note that in `eval()` mode, titanoboa uses different optimization settings, so gas usage may not be the same as using the external interface.
+Note that in `eval()` mode, titanoboa uses slightly different optimization settings, so gas usage may not be the same as using the external interface.

 basic tests:
 ```bash